 - Click Add filter > Data Source

-- Data source > is > [name of your billing connector]
+- Data source > is > [name of your billing system]

 - Create another segment by clicking New Segment and adding another data source filter.
 It will look something like this: